|IT Based Tactics||✓|

 Merriam is a suburb of Kansas City with a population of roughly 11,000, situated in Johnson County.
 In an effort to reduce the demand for prostitution, law enforcement agencies have conducted at least one reverse sting in the community.

-In December 2010, media outlets reported the arrests of 29 johns in the cities of Merriam, De Soto, and Shawnee following a sting using decoy web advertisements.
+In December 2010, media outlets reported the arrests of 29 sex buyers in the cities of Merriam, De Soto, and Shawnee following a sting using decoy web advertisements.
 Although the identities of those arrested were not publicized, the Lawrence Journal-World reported that 17 men had been picked up in Merriam, in addition to three women charged with “promoting prostitution.”
 The operation was said to be a collaborative effort between the Johnson County Sheriff’s Office, and Shawnee, Merriam, Prairie Village and Overland Park police departments.

 - Johnson County Sheriff’s Office